JaydenLe1102/JaydenLe1102/README.md

 ## Hi there!
 I am Jayden Le, a sophomore Computer Science Student at UC Irvine.

 I really love technology and problem solving, and that is the main reason why I choose computer science.
 I love working with both back-end and front-end web development even though I am still on my way learning lots of them.
-I always try my best to learn and bring the best approach to my projects.
+I always try my best to learn and make the best product that I can.

 If you want to get in touch, you can find me on [Linkedin](https://www.linkedin.com/in/jayden-le/) or my [email](mailto:nhukhang1102@gmail.com)